Volunteer Staff

 Amy Tilton (she/her)

-Amy serves as the Assistant Director for Take Back The Night Foundation.
-Amy coordinates the biannual TBTNF Global Virtual Event and manages the TBTNF Gear Shop.
-She provides technical direction to participants and volunteers for national TBTNF projects and events, such as the Shine Your Light Yoga Festival.
-With a Bachelor’s Degree in Health Sciences and professional experience in the medical field, Amy brings a passion for wellness to TBTNF.
-Amy is also the Client Services Director for Campus Outreach Services.
+Amy serves as the Assistant Director for Take Back The Night.
+Amy coordinates the biannual TBTN Global Virtual Event and manages the TBTN Gear Shop.
+She provides technical direction to participants and volunteers for national TBTN projects and events, such as the Shine Your Light Yoga Festival.
+With a Bachelor’s Degree in Health Sciences and professional experience in the medical field, Amy brings a passion for wellness to TBTN.
+Amy is also the Client Services Director for Campus Outreach Services, where she works with hundreds of schools around the world to support health, wellness, and consent education.

 Lily Signori (she/her)